ILIAS-eLearning/ILIAS/components/ILIAS/TestQuestionPool/PRIVACY.md

 ## Data being exported

 - The XML export of the question pool contains the personal data 'Author' of the questions and of the question pool itself within the metadata.
 - It's purpose is to being imported in ILIAS again, although the contained personal data is easily accesible.
+Including this information ensures that the authorship of the question is not lost after import.